 *Click “All Details” for Early Bird and Late registration periods and fees.

-- This recreational league is open to players of all skill levels.
+- This recreational league is open to players that are at recreational/beginner levels.

 - Join as a Team Captain and fill your team’s roster.

 - No Max

 - Join solo or with a small group as a Free Agent and we’ll place you on a team.
 You can request teammates when you register.